Class Accuses Market America of Racketeering

 Chaunjie Yang and Ollie Lan sued Market America and its founders James Howard Ridinger, Loren Ridinger, and president and COO Marc Ashley in a federal class action on Tuesday.

-The racketeering lawsuit says that while the executives tell distributors they can earn more than $560,000, only those at the top make that kind of money.
+Alleging violations of federal anti-racketeering law, the lawsuit says that, while the executives tell distributors they can earn more than $560,000, only those at the top make that kind of money.
 Ninety percent of sellers do not receive a penny, according to the lawsuit.

 “According to Market America, the only way to fail under Market America’s business model is to quit.
 Meanwhile, Market America and its confederate conspirators now assert a business valuation of $7.3 billion that they have made off the backs of millions of people in their pyramid,” the class claims in the lawsuit.